 Sometimes new gardeners get too excited and overwater their plants, thinking they are doing them good.
 In other cases, nature could be the reason for overwatering with continuous rainfall.
 In both situations, the plants will show yellow leaves as a sign of suffering.

-When the soil is saturated with water, the level of oxygen goes down.
-Therefore, micro-organisms are suffocated.
-This prevents them from doing their job of providing necessary nutrients to the plant.
+When the soil is saturated with water, oxygen levels decrease, suffocating the micro-organism.
+Therefore, preventing them from doing their job of providing necessary nutrients to the plant.

 - Refrain from watering.

 - Make sure your pots have enough drainage holes.

 - Use balanced soil that does not retain too much water.

 - Foliar feed instead of drenching the plants.

 - Fertilize with seaweed to help the plant recover.